-To prove the effectiveness of DS$^2$Net, we reimplement two notable feature-alignment based method, which are AdapSegNet~\cite{AdapSegNet} and EGUDA~\cite{EGUDA} on MMOTU image dataset.
+To prove the effectiveness of DS$^2$Net, we re implement two notable feature-alignment based methods, which are AdapSegNet~\cite{AdapSegNet} and EGUDA~\cite{EGUDA} on MMOTU image dataset.
 For fairly comparison, minor modifications are applied.
 For AdapSegNet and EGUDA, we respectively replace the original shared segmentation network and segmentor with PSPNet or SegFormer.
 For the discriminator, we adopt the same PatchGAN as \{$D_{E_{s}}, D_{E_{t}}$\} of DS$^2$Net.
-Tab.\ref{Tab7} shows the comparison results.
-Obviously, our proposed DS$^2$Net perform much stronger than AdapSegNet and EGUDA.
-Particularly, when adapting OTU\_2d to OTU\_CEUS, the lesion area's $IoU$ value of DS$^2$Net\_T is 69.81\% achieving close segmentation results (73.03\%) of OTU\_CEUS-trained SegFormer (Tab.\ref{Tab6}).
+We further reimplement 4 recent notable methods (DDFSeg~\cite{DDFSeg}, DAFormer~\cite{DAFormer}, EDRL~\cite{EDRL} and DCLA~\cite{DCLA}) following their original model configurations.
+Specifically, DDFSeg, EDRL and DCLA are typical image alignment methods with feature disentanglement mechanism.
+DAFormer is a novel self-training based method.
+In addition, these 4 methods are not feature-alignment methods with typical ``Encoder-Decoder'' architecture.
+To rigorously compare DS$^2$Net with previous methods, we conduct 5-Fold cross-validation tests on cross-domain semantic segmentation task.
+Specifically, we randomly split original training set into 5 parts, where 4 parts are used for training while the rest one is used for validation.
+The best model on validation set is used for testing.
+Under this configuration, there may have overlapping samples (different scans from same patients) between training and validation sets.
+Strictly speaking, training and validation sets are supposed to be independent.
+Since the aim of cross-validation is to select the best-performed model on testing set, it is still reliable to select best-performed model on validation set with small number of random overlapping samples in training set.